 The Caribbean is world renowned for its beautiful crystal clear waters and laid-back atmosphere.
 However, in such a wonderful selection of islands and destinations to visit, how do you choose where to go?

-Well, if you’re looking for some beautiful beaches where you can do more than just lie down all day (although that doesn’t sound so bad), today’s guest contributor, Brette Sember, is showing us how to enjoy active travel in Grand Cayman.
+Well, if you’re looking for some beautiful beaches where you can do more than just lie down all day (although that doesn’t sound so bad), guest contributor, Brette Sember, shows us how to enjoy active travel in Grand Cayman.
 Looks divine!

 You’ve seen one Caribbean island, you’ve seen them all, right?
 Actually, each island has its own unique personality, charm, quirks, and speed.

 Grand Cayman manages to combine that laid back “island time” feel with plenty of activities to get you off your beach lounger, all while offering you the conveniences you would normally find in South Florida.
 It’s perfect for boomer travel whether you stay for a week or a weekend.

 Seven Mile Beach, a wide crescent of sand facing the turquoise water will instantly relax you.
 There’s plenty of decent snorkeling right offshore here around rock formations, as well as swimming in calm waters when it’s time to put down your book and get moving.

 Don’t plan on long beach walks here though.
 Although the beach is gorgeous, the sand is very soft and very deep and is nearly impossible to walk on for any real distance.

 You need a car if you’re staying on-island.
 And you will be pleasantly surprised to find that Grand Cayman has used its wealth to build excellent roads and infrastructure: very little roughing it is required.